thiagoribeiro00/adara-translate/README.md

-# Audio Transcription with Whisper, Flask, and React.js

 ## Introduction

 This project is a web application that uses a speech-to-text LLM model to transcribe audio files and generated audio in real-time.
 The application is built using the Flask framework for Python on the backend and React.js on the frontend, and is designed to be scalable, easy to use, and robust.